Handy Hints Guide

 Period 5: 2:10 – 3:10

 Please refer to the Prospectus for the correct school uniform.
-The Parent Teacher Association (PTA) sells second hand uniform in good condition and the person to contact is Denise Limby by texting 021 213 2568.
+The Parent Teacher Association (PTA) sells second hand uniforms in good condition.
+Contact Denise Limby by texting 021-213-2568.

-Your son Must have a Pass issued by the Student Centre for not wearing the correct uniform.
-This will Only be given for valid reasons and Must be supported by a note from his parent/caregiver.
+Your son must have a Pass issued by the Student Centre for not wearing the correct uniform.
+This will only be given for valid reasons and must be supported by a note from his parent or caregiver.